KidA001/node-express-template/README.md

 Once the server is running (in docker or locally), you can do the following to test the endpoints/services
 - Check if server is running: `curl http://localhost:3000/`
 - Set values in Redis: `curl http://localhost:3000/store/my-key\?some\=value\&some-other\=otvalue`
-- Retrieve values from Redis: `curl curl http://localhost:my-key`
+- Retrieve values from Redis: `curl http://localhost:my-key`

 ### Linting